kdshapiro10/kdshapiro10/README.md

 ###

-<p align="left">I am a Front-End Web Developer that provides inclusivity and equitability within digital platforms and experiences.
-I have 3+ years in Visual Studio Code, using HTML5 & CSS3.
-Recently I have been getting more comfortable developing using JavaScript.
-Alongside Front-End Web Development, I'm in the process of getting my User Experience Design Certification.</p>
+<p align="left">I am a Front-End Web Developer that provides inclusivity and equitability within digital platforms and experiences.</p>

 ###